walkiisun/M5Dot/README.md

 The sensor was built using an M5 Stick-C, an off the shelf microcontroller with an ESP32 chip and a 6 axis inertial measurement unit.
 The data was sent to a server via MQTT and written to a database.
 The data was then visualized using Grafana.

 ## ⚙️ Installation Instructions
-The Installation for this product is as easy as two steps:
+The Installation for this product is as easy as three steps:
 1. **Download the Broker**: The broker for this project is EMQX.

      A link to install the broker on the server can be found [here](https://docs.emqx.com/en/enterprise/v5.1/deploy/install.html).
 The dashboard for the server can be found at: